JuhaSil/Vehicle-announcement-scraper-and-classifier/README.md

       * Little more mileage allowed?
       * Some other brand has a sister model to compare to?

-  * Now it is possible to give a price rating based on these facts. -> Notification if rating is good
+  * It is possible to give a price rating based on these different facts. -> Notification to user if rating is above the set limit

-## Data sources and AI methods
+## Data sources

 Data would come example from vehicle sales portals.
 They might also have data about sold vehicles, but most of the times that data is only for commercial users who pay for it.
 There are also some operators who collect data and sell it for car dealers etc. (for example Netwheels in Finland).
 Maybe this program could also follow announcements when vehicles are published and/or sold?
 So we could get information on sales times, price history + price when sold...
 Of cource we still wouldn't know if seller gave discount or not, but at least we would know the asking price when vehicle left the market.
 There is also data available about vehicles with their VIN number: You are able to get for example technical and equipment information for most brands.
 Also local vehicle register data is available with VIN or register number of the car.

+## AI Methods

+Multiple different methods could be used:

+* **Nearest neighbour**  //  Find closest vehicles to compare to
+* **Neural networks**  //  Defining the price estimation based on vehicle data + market data + history data.

 ## Challenges